 Vision and masterplan for Jurong Lake District

-Spanning 410 hectares, JLD has four main precincts: Jurong Gateway, the existing commercial node around Jurong East MRT station; Lakeside East, a new mixed use precinct around the future Cross-Island Line station and Singapore-Kuala Lumpur High Speed Rail (HSR) terminus (currently suspended till 31 May 2020); Lakeside West, a complementary leisure and recreational precinct surrounding Jurong Lake Gardens; and the International Business Park, which will be rejuvenated with more mixed uses in the coming years.
+Spanning 410 hectares, JLD has four main precincts: Jurong Gateway, the existing commercial node around Jurong East MRT station; Lakeside East, a new mixed use precinct around the future Cross-Island Line station; Lakeside West, a complementary leisure and recreational precinct surrounding Jurong Lake Gardens; and the International Business Park, which will be rejuvenated with more mixed uses in the coming years.

 The new district will offer quality office spaces, attractive homes, and ancillary retail and F&B amenities to serve businesses, workers, visitors and the local community.
 Family-friendly attractions, and recreational, hotel and entertainment uses will also be added to complement the Jurong Lake Gardens.
 When fully developed, it will provide more than 100,000 new jobs and 20,000 new homes2.
 Plans are also in place to develop JLD as a major transport hub that connects existing and future rail lines, together with a comprehensive intra- and inter-district bus network that will link the district to surrounding estates.
 By 2030, 4 major rail lines (North-South, East-West Line, and the upcoming Jurong Region Line and Cross-Island Line) will serve Jurong Lake District, improving its connectivity to the rest of the island and bringing jobs closer to homes.